Plain Old Data (POD) obeys the C standard layout. Therefore, you can directly apply the fast C functions memcopy, memmove, memset, or memcmp.

 - has a trivial destructor.

-Non-trivial means that the mentioned methods are implemented by the developer.
-If a method is requested from the compiler via the keyword default or automatically generated from the compiler, the method is trivial.
+Non-trivial means that the developer implements the mentioned methods.
+The method is trivial if a method is requested from the compiler via the keyword default or automatically generated from the compiler.

 The definition of a POD goes on with the standard layout.